-As we will learn later in the course, a market devoid of competition and known as monopoly exhibits a number of evils.
+As we will learn later in the course, a market devoid of competition, known as a monopoly, exhibits a number of evils.
 These include (to use some terminology that is foreign to you now but will be familiar to you later) a deadweight loss, X-inefficiency and rent-seeking behavior.
 The market for a new college textbook is an excellent example of monopoly, as only the publisher holding the copyright is allowed to produce the book.
 We will refer to this market extensively when we cover monopoly.

-As part of my personal war against monopoly, I do not require my students to purchase the latest edition of the assigned textbook for the course, Microeconomics, 4th edition by Paul Krugman and Robin Wells, which would set you back by about \$227 if you were to purchase it.
-Instead, we will be using the 3rd edition of this textbook, which is available in the highly competitive market for used versions of previous editions of textbooks.
-In fact, you can purchase it on-line, e.g. through Amazon, for about \$12, shipping included.
+As part of my personal war against monopoly, I do not require my students to purchase the latest edition of the assigned textbook for the course, Microeconomics, 5th edition by Paul Krugman and Robin Wells, which would set you back by about \$180 if you were to purchase it.
+Instead, we will be using the 4rd edition of this textbook, which is available in the highly competitive on-line market for used versions of previous editions of textbooks.
+You can save even more money by purchasing the 3rd edition of the textbook, which is fine with me, for about \$12 through on-line bookstores.

-When you purchase the textbook, make sure you get the 3rd edition, not the 4th edition, unless you happen to stumble across a used version of the 4th edition that is cheaper than any copies of the 3rd edition still available, or if you want to show off to the other students in the class what a big spender you are by purchasing the 4th edition new.
-Also, make sure its title is Microeconomics, not Macroeconomics.
+When you purchase the textbook, make sure its title is Microeconomics, not Macroeconomics.
 The publisher also publishes Macroeconomics by Krugman and Wells, and its cover is identical to the textbook we will be using, except for an "a" replacing an "i" in the title.